The Horse-Devil and the Witch: Emir Nur

+The princess follows the instructions to the letter, but, on the road back, she opens up the box and two wolves ("kurt", in the original) come out of the box.
+The princess sits down to cry, when Emir Nur appears to her, brings back the animals and locks them back into the box.
+The princess delivers the box to the dev-mother, who realizes her son's wedding to his cousin, placing the princess at the door.
+Emir Nur kills his cousin, takes the princess and escapes with her.
+The following morning, the dev-mother finds her son's dev-bride dead and sends her family after them.
+On the road, Emir Nur and the princess turn into objects to fool their chasers: first, they turn into a bowl (the princess) and a jar (Emir Nur) to fool the dev-mother's younger sister; next, into a stick and a comb to fool her great-aunt.
+Lastly, she chases after her son herself, and Emir Nur turns the princess into a poplar tree and himself into a snake coiled around it.
+The dev-mother attacks the tree, but the snake deflects the attacks.
+In a fury, the dev-mother breaks a branch of the tree and flies away.
+Emir Nur restores himself and the princess to human form, but notices that his wife has lost a little finger.
+Still, the couple return to the sultan's kingdom and celebrate a new wedding.

 The Padishah's Little Daughter and the Horse at the Stables

 In a tale from Serik, published in 1961 in the journal Türk Folklor Araştırmalar ("Turkish Folklore Studies") with the title Padişahın Küçük Kızı ve Tavladaki At ("The Padishah's Little Daughter and the Horse at the Stables"), a padishah has three daughters, and each announces their suitors: the elder wants to marry the vizier's elder son, the middle one the vizier's youngest son, and the youngest a horse at the stables.
 Despite some mockery, she is dead set on her choice and takes care of the horse, grooming it and feeding it grapes.
 The story then explains that the horse is in fact the son of the Queen of the Peris, who cursed her son to become a horse for seven years.
 One day, the time of the curse expires and the horse changes into a youth right in front of the princess's eyes.
 The youth calms her by explaining he was the horse, changed into that state by his mother's spell.
 He then asks her to accompany him back to the land of peris.
 The princess gleefully accepts and flies with him to his mother's house.
 After they land, the Queen of the Peris greets her son and asks him who is his female companion, a human.
 To avoid his mother's anger, the youth spins a story that he brought the girl as a female servant to work as a turkey-herd for them.